Creating a MySQL database in cPanel is very beneficial for the proper functioning of your website.

 Your user is now created.

-1- Select the username you just created, along with the data
+1- Select the username you just created, as well as the database it will be allowed to manage.